fsprojects/Interstellar/README.md

 > NOTE: This API is not yet guarenteed to be stable or backward-compatible until v1.0, so breaking changes may occur at any time.

 Interstellar is an F# library providing a standard, mixed-paradigm API for accessing browser controls on various platforms.
-Refer the Examples/ folder for sample projects.
 Currently, there are 3 combinations platform and browser hosts available.
+See [Examples](Examples) for a simple sample application.
+See https://github.com/jwosty/InterstellarFableHelloWorld for an example of combining Interstellar with [Fable](https://fable.io/), achieving a cross-platform desktop app built completely in F#.

 ## Project breakdown
 This project is composed of several NuGet packages.
-Let's enumerate them and describe their purposes:
+Let's break them down and describe their purposes:

 - [Interstellar.Core](https://www.nuget.org/packages/Interstellar.Core/)
   - Core API definition.
 All Interstellar apps reference this.
 It contains everything you need to define the lifecycle for a browser-based application, agnostic to host platform and browser engine.
 Interstellar.Core is to Interstellar.macOS.WebKit and Interstellar.Wpf.Chromium as .Net Standard is to .Net Framework and .Net Core (though not a perfect analogy, it's helpful to think of it in that way).